laduplessis/SARS-CoV-2_Guangdong_genomic_epidemiology/README.md

 ## Other figures
-To reproduce the other figures, run the notebook `scripts/Figures.Rmd`, which creates `Figures.pdf`.
+To reproduce the other figures, run the notebook `scripts/Figures.Rmd`, which creates [Figures.pdf](https://github.com/laduplessis/SARS-CoV-2_Guangdong_genomic_epidemiology/blob/master/scripts/Figures.pdf).
 Note that the notebook requires the SNP and gap statistics of the alignment for some figures, which are not stored on the repository (because of GISAID terms of use).